 Too bad for the one out of five people with Type 2 Diabetes who NIH statistics show are not overweight.

-The ADA Replaces Impaired Glucose Tolerance with Impaired Fasting Glucose--though Research Shows They Are Not The Same SyndromeHaving told doctors not to use the Glucose Tolerance Test, the Committee was left with the problem of what to do about "Impaired Glucose Tolerance" the old "pre-diabetes" diagnostic category that though shunted to the sidelines still identified patients some of whom had early symptoms of diabetes and many of whom would go on to develop the full fledged syndrome.
+The ADA Replaces Impaired Glucose Tolerance with Impaired Fasting Glucose--though Research Shows They Are Not The Same SyndromeHaving told doctors not to use the Glucose Tolerance Test, the Committee was left with the problem of what to do about "Impaired Glucose Tolerance" the old "pre-diabetes" diagnostic category that, though it had been shunted to the sidelines, still identified patients, some of whom had early symptoms of diabetes and many of whom would go on to develop the full fledged syndrome.

 Since Impaired Glucose Tolerance could only be diagnosed using the discarded Glucose Tolerance Test, the committee needed to come up with a new way to designate the people whose blood sugar fell into the very large range that lay between normal and diabetic.
 So the Expert Committee invented a new category, "impaired fasting glucose" which it defined as being any Fasting Plasma Glucose value that fell between 110 mg/dl and 125 mg/dl (6.1 and 6.9 mmol/L).

 The Committee gave no reason for why it had selected the 110 mg/dl cutpoint that defined the bottom of this range, observing that, in fact, like every other criteria they and their fellow experts had introduced,"this choice is somewhat arbitrary."